Convert single-tenant app to multitenant on Microsoft Entra ID

 Multiple tiers in a single tenant

-This can be a problem if your logical application consists of two or more application registrations, for example a separate client and resource.
-How do you get the resource into the external tenant first?
+If your logical application consists of two or more application registrations, for example a separate client and resource, you can encounter some problems.
+For example, how do you get the resource into the external tenant first?
 Microsoft Entra ID covers this case by enabling client and resource to be consented in a single step.
 The user sees the sum total of the permissions requested by both the client and resource on the consent page.
 To enable this behavior, the resource’s application registration must include the client’s App ID as a knownClientApplications in its application manifest.
 For example:

 "knownClientApplications": ["12ab34cd-56ef-78gh-90ij11kl12mn"]

-This is demonstrated in a multitenant application sample.
+You can refer to the multitenant application sample for a demonstration.
 The following diagram provides an overview of consent for a multi-tier app registered in a single tenant.

 Diagram which illustrates consent to multi-tier known client app.